Noah Dettwiler

-Noah Dettwiler (born 26 April 2005) is a Swiss Grand Prix motorcycle racer competing in the 2025 Moto3 World Championship for CIP Green Power.
-He previously competed in the European Talent Cup, Red Bull MotoGP Rookies Cup, and FIM JuniorGP World Championship.
+Noah Dettwiler (born 26 April 2005) is a Swiss Grand Prix motorcycle racer.
+He has competed in the Moto3 World Championship in 2023, 2024 and 2025.
+He has also participated in the European Talent Cup, Red Bull MotoGP Rookies Cup, and FIM JuniorGP World Championship.

+Dettwiler suffered serious injuries after a crash at the 2025 Malaysian motorcycle Grand Prix.
+He was hospitalized and has been in recovery since November 2025.

 Career

 Moto3 World Championship

 Dettwiler made his Grand Prix debut in Moto3 in 2023, making a wildcard appearance for CFMoto Racing Prüstel GP at the Austrian Grand Prix, finishing twentieth.
 At the Indonesian Grand Prix he replaced the injured David Salvador at CIP Green Power, finishing twenty-sixth.

 In 2024, Dettwiler was signed by CIP Green Power on a two-year deal to race alongside Riccardo Rossi.
 Dettwiler scored his first and only championship points of the 2024 season in the American Grand Prix by placing 14th.
 By the end of the season, Dettwiler placed 26th in the final championship standings with two points.

 Dettwiler continued to race for CIP in 2025, now riding with new teammate Scott Ogden.
 He missed the first three rounds of the season due to a left wrist injury sustained in the pre-season tests at Jerez.
 Adrián Cruces filled in for him.
 Dettwiler's best finish in 2025 was 16th place, achieved four times at the Spanish, Aragon, Dutch, and German Grands Prix.